MaximevdHeijden/PNM-RFB-electrode/README.md

       •     **Network_Extraction_SNOW1:**\
             This script is used to extract the pore network from tif images. **NOTE:** in order to run the network extraction scripts with SNOW1, several steps needs to be taken, which are explained in README-NetworkExtraction.\
       •	**Netwerk_Properties_V3_with_V2Data:**\
             This script computes the pore size distribution, porosity profiles, and permeability of the extracted network.
-Furthermore, a .pnm and .vtk file are created which can be used for the pore network model simulations and for visualization in Paraview (see the visualization section), respectively.
+Furthermore, .pnm and .vtk files are created which can be used for the pore network model simulations and for visualization in Paraview, respectively.

       Before running the code, the following folders need to be created:\
-      •	**input:** this folder contains the networks that will be extracted and the sdjusted .CSV file required for the network properties script.\
+      •	**input:** this folder contains the networks that will be extracted and the sdjusted .csv file required for the network properties script.\
-      •	**output:** this folder contains the output of the network extraction including .CSV, .pnm, .vtk, and .tif files of the extracted network.\
+      •	**output:** this folder contains the output of the network extraction including .csv, .pnm, .vtk, and .tif files of the extracted network.\
       •	**output_version_3_0:** this folder contains the output of the network properties script including a .pnm, .vtk, and .xlsx files which can be used for pore network simulations, visualization, and contain network properties, respectively.

 4. Scripts for the pressure drop correction:\